How to Build a Mobile App For Retail Business?

 It would be a huge mistake to think that your mobile app and your store are something like separate universes.
 About 84% of customers who use retail apps, say they use them during shopping right in the store.
 What does this figure mean to you?
 It means that you should make your app and store interact.
 This is another way of how retail business can use mobile apps!

-“Retailers who can provide unique in-store experiences will be king in 2017.” – Vend.
+“Retailers who can provide unique in-store experiences will be king” – Vend.

 There are 4 ideas you can implement to improve in-store experiences of your users: